 We've got over 600 castles in Wales.
 That's more castles per square mile than any other country in the world.
 And we've looked after the remains of our past.

-All over Wales you can visit ancient castles where famous battles were fought with the Celts, the Romans, the Saxons and the Vikings.
-Here's a taster for you:
+All over Wales, you can visit ancient castles where famous battles were fought.
+Here's just a taster of some of our more well-known castles:

-Slap bang in the middle of our capital, Cardiff Castle is one of Wales’ biggest tourist attractions.
+Slap bang in the middle of our capital city, Cardiff Castle is one of Wales’ biggest tourist attractions.
 It’s an impressive example of a fortress, first established by the Normans in 1106.
 And only a two minute walk from our city centre shops.

 A castle of fairy tales.
-Also called the Red castle, Castell Coch was built and designed in the 19th century for the third marquess of Bute to embody romantic medieval legend.
+Also called the Red castle, Castell Coch, South East Wales was built and designed in the 19th century for the third Marquess of Bute to embody romantic medieval legend.
 It has a beautifully designed courtyard and main banqueting hall.

 Built by Edward I, Caernarfon is one of Europe’s great medieval fortresses.
 On 1 July 1969, the castle held the ceremony where Charles Windsor was made the Prince of Wales.
 Caernarfon Castle is one of Wales' World Heritage Sites located in North West Wales.

-Situated on the shore of Cardigan Bay in mid Wales, Harlech Castle played a key role in the national uprising led by Owain Glyndŵr.
+Situated on the shore of Cardigan Bay in Mid Wales, Harlech Castle played a key role in the national uprising led by Owain Glyndŵr.
 After a long siege, it fell to his forces in 1404 and became Glyndŵr's residence and headquarters.
-Harlech Castle is one of Wales' World Heritage Sites.
+Harlech Castle forms a part of one of Wales' World Heritage Sites.

 All links will open in a popup window.